-They are files that contain small amounts of information downloaded to the user’s device whenever he or she visits a website.
-The main purpose of a cookie is to recognise the user every time he or she visits www.asvalencia.org, but it also allows us to improve the quality and usability of our website.
+Cookies are files containing small amounts of information that are downloaded to the user’s browser or device being used (smartphone, tablet or connected TV) when visiting a website.
+Their main purpose is to store information about your visit and recognize the user each time you access the website.
+It also allows us to improve the quality and usability of our website.

-Cookies are of utmost importance for Internet to work.
-They cannot damage the equipment/device of the user and, if active on your browser’s settings, they help us identify and solve possible operating errors of www.asvalencia.org.
+Cookies are essential to the functioning of the Internet; they cannot harm the user’s computer/device and, if enabled in your browser settings, help us to identify and resolve possible malfunctions of www.asvalencia.org.

 Types of Cookies